Safe and Respectful Sexual Health Care in WA

 Understanding Condoms

-While PrEP and PEP protect against HIV, they don’t stop other sexually transmissible infections (STIs) like syphilis, chlamydia and gonorrhoea.
+While PrEP and PEP protect against HIV, they don’t stop other sexually transmissible infections (STIs) like syphilis, gonorrhoea and chlamydia.

 Condoms are an easy and effective way to protect yourself and your partners, regardless of gender or sexual orientation.
 They are available at pharmacies, clinics, and even supermarkets.